 We are so excited to be featuring Gay and Catholic: Accepting My Sexuality, Finding Community, Living My Faith by our friend Eve Tushnet.
 We’ve been eagerly awaiting this book for several months.

-As usual, we will keep most of our thoughts related to our two focus questions for every review we write: What does this book have to say to LGBT Christians who are living celibacy or exploring the possibility of celibate vocations?
+As with our other reviews, our review of Gay and Catholic will focus on two primary questions: What does this book have to say to LGBT Christians who are living celibacy or exploring the possibility of celibate vocations?
 How does this book contribute to conversation about celibacy as a way of life that LGBT Christians might choose?

 Comment Policy: Please remember that we, and all others commenting on this blog, are people.
 Practice kindness.
 Practice generosity.
 Practice asking questions.
 Practice showing love.
 Practice being human.
 If your comment is rude, it will be deleted.
 If you are constantly negative, argumentative, or bullish, you will not be able to comment anymore.
 We are the sole moderators of the combox.